 lose too much of your privacy and intimacy when sharing your bed with

 The two main worries I hear from parents are the safety and transition (bad habit) ones.

 The safety issue can be dealt with but remains extremely important to keep in mind (sorry if I say

-it again and again!): when you co sleep, always
+it again and again but it's important!): when you co sleep, always

 follow all co-sleeping safety guidelines.